cmnworks/flutter_users/README.md

 # Flutter Users

-Beautiful Flutter Login and Registration page with fully functional REST API Authentication using Node and MySQL Database.
+Beautiful Flutter Login and Registration page with fully functional REST API Authentication using Node.JS and MySQL Database.
 It implements MVC to separate the UI from the business logic and data model.